BattlehubCode/RTE_Docs/README.md

 > **Note** <br/>
   For more examples, see **Scene11 - Handling Drag and Drop** in the [Example Scenes section](#example-scenes).

+## Time Scale

+Sometimes, it's useful to "disable" physics and prevent scripts from updating, effectively pausing your scene.

+To achieve this, `Time.timeScale` is used (see: [Unity documentation](https://docs.unity3d.com/ScriptReference/Time-timeScale.html)).

+To enable a mode where `Time.timeScale` is set to 0 in edit mode and 1 in play mode, set `UseZeroTimeScaleInEditMode` to true (default value is false).

+![Use Zero TimeScale in Edit Mode][use_zero_time_scale_in_edit_mode]

 # Runtime Editor UI and Window System
 ## Overview